PH.D. IN EDUCATIONAL PSYCHOLOGY WITH EMPHASIS IN SPECIAL EDUCATION

-The program consists of extensive coursework in cutting-edge research design and statistical methodologies.
+Our program consists of extensive coursework in cutting-edge research design and statistical methodologies.
 Students receive specialized coursework in special education practices and related issues.
 Additional core competencies are designed to enhance student competence in grant writing, research and college teaching.

-● A collaborative cohort model
+● A collaborative cohort model.

-● Challenging coursework
+● Challenging coursework.

-● Latest advancements in research methodologies
+● Latest advancements in research methodologies.

-● Valuable research and teaching competencies
+● Valuable research and teaching competencies.

 SPED Admissions

-The doctoral program committee uses the criteria below to assist in evaluating prospective student applications.
+The doctoral program committee uses the listed criteria to assist in evaluating prospective student applications.
 Applicants are encouraged to use this as a guide in determining whether to apply to the program and in assembling their application packets.

-- Agreement to engage in full-time doctoral studies
+- Agreement to engage in full-time doctoral studies.

-- Prior experience working with individuals with or at risk of disabilities
+- Prior experience working with individuals with or at risk of disabilities.

-- Bachelor or Master’s degree in a related area (e.g., special education, curriculum and instruction, bilingual education, psychology)
+- Bachelor or Master’s degree in a related area (e.g., special education, curriculum and instruction, bilingual education, psychology).

-- Fit with Texas A&M University’s doctoral program (professional goals are compatible with program goals)
+- Fit with Texas A&M University’s doctoral program (professional goals are compatible with program goals).

-- Career goal of obtaining position in higher education or educational research setting
+- Career goal of obtaining position in higher education or educational research setting.

-- Teacher certification or instructional experience in school settings
+- Teacher certification or instructional experience in school settings.

-- Already earned Master’s degree in related field
+- Already earned Master’s degree in related field.

-- Area of interest aligned with available SPED faculty
+- Area of interest aligned with available SPED faculty.

 - GRE/Related Predictor